The DOL Proposal – What Does It Mean For You?

 - ETFs over mutual funds (fewer possible conflicts)

 - The number of broker-dealers in the industry will be cut in half by 2020.
-This has already been the trend, and these rules will not effect that prediction.
+This has already been the trend, and these rules will not affect that prediction.

 - Many advisors contemplating a succession plan will quickly move to get out of the business.